-THE MISSION The Texas Department of Transportation (TxDOT) and the Central Texas Regional Mobility Authority (Mobility Authority) are working with the City of Austin, Travis County, Capital Metro and other local partners to improve long-term mobility in the region.
-These organizations will work with the community to develop a solution that effectively addresses traffic congestion to deliver a product with efficient mobility that respects the environment and adds value to the Oak Hill community.
+THE MISSION The Texas Department of Transportation (TxDOT) and the Central Texas Regional Mobility Authority (Mobility Authority) are working with the city of Austin, Travis County, Capital Metro and other local partners to improve long-term mobility in the region.
+These organizations will work with the community to develop a solution that effectively addresses congestion, respects the environment, and adds value to the Oak Hill community.